random-forests/tensorflow-workshop/extras/sentiment_analysis/tutorial.md

     return ds

   def input_fn():
-    """Input function."""
+    """Input function used for train and eval; usually not called directly.
+    """
     # calculates the length of the sequences
     # since the inputs are already padded with zeros in the end
-    # the length will be the last index non zero + 1
+    # the length will be the last index that is non zero + 1
     x_len = np.array(
         [np.nonzero(seq)[0][-1] + 1 for seq in x_in]).astype('int32')